ccbtokyo/visvib-manual/docs/en/3-setup.md

 ![](../img/light_setup_5.JPG)

 Connect the incandescent bulbs to the dimmer's outlets.
 The DP-415R has 8 outlets, but since there are 2 outlets per channel, you actually use up to 4 outlets.
-For a 2-unit configuration, connect to the places numbered 1 and 2 (it doesn't matter which one you connect to as long as it's the same channel.)
+For a 2-unit configuration, connect to the places numbered 1 and 2 (it doesn't matter which one you connect to as long as it is the same channel.)

 For an 8-unit configuration, treat 1 to 4 of the first unit as 1 to 4, and 1 to 4 of the second unit as 5 to 8.